 The headline refers to the very first review of BennyAudio which appeared in the April 2020 issue of High Fidelity magazine.
 Back then, there was only one single Immersion turntable made and I had only used it for a short while.
 Thinking about it, this was a risky move which could’ve ended in a disaster.
-After all, Wojciech Pacuła is a world-renowned audio expert whose reviews are always rigorous and accurate.
-Luckily, rather than being a nail in the coffin, the review nailed it for Benny and started the whole avalanche of playbacks, analyses and changes.
+After all, Mr. Wojciech Pacuła is a world-renowned audio expert whose reviews are always rigorous and accurate.
+Luckily, rather than being a nail in the coffin, the review nailed it for Benny and started the whole avalanche of playbacks, analysis and changes.

-I remember the first recording I listened to on Wojciech’s audio system.
+I remember the first recording I listened to on Mr. Wojciech’s audio system.
 It was Wintersun from Brendan Perry’s album Ark.
 I had never heard such an expansive bass before!
 Looking back, I must’ve been completely stunned by it which is a little embarrassing now, but I guess everybody has to start somewhere.
-On that occasion, I didn’t get to check out the Miyajima cartridge mentioned in Wojciech’s review of Immersion.
+On that occasion, I didn’t get to check out the Miyajima cartridge mentioned in Mr. Wojciech’s review of Immersion.

 “Take bass for example.
 It’s incredibly dense, goes very low and has a lot of weight.
 And it’s really well controlled… That’s how expensive massloaders usually sound like in my system.
 And by saying ‘expensive’ I mean really expensive ones.“